Redis versions and configurations

 When creating a Redis Managed Database cluster, you can select the node configuration—the number of vCPUs, RAM, and disk size.

-The available node configurations are divided into lines.
-Depending on the line, configuration, and pool, different processors and disks are used.
+Available node configurations are divided into lines.
+Depending on the line, configuration, and pool, different processors and volumes are used.

-When choosing a configuration, keep in mind that a portion of the disk space is reserved for service needs and is unavailable for database placement.
-For more information, see the Using disk space in a Redis cluster guide.
+When selecting a configuration, keep in mind that some disk space is reserved for service needs and is unavailable for database placement.
+Learn more in the instructions Using disk space in a Redis cluster.

 After creating a cluster, you can change the node configuration by scaling the cluster.